 A new public plaza will provide active open space for use by both the new residents and the existing community.
-It sits at the end of Ransley Street, near to Penrith Stadium.
-This civic open space is therefore well-placed to respond to the very public nature of this corner of the site.
+It sits at the corner of the residential precinct, adjacent to the Masters and near to Penrith Stadium.
+This civic open space is therefore well-placed to respond to the very public nature of this part of the site.